joshlsastro/simple_citations/Handbook.md

 # Simple Extended Citations

 *All of the following elements are optional and not required for an official Simple citation.
 They are only required for Simple Extended Citations.* If you would like to include additional information in your citation, include a comma after the locator, then add the date (all formats allowed) that the source was published.
-Next, include the name of the container (e.g. journal, book, larger website).
+Next, include the name of the container if there is one (e.g. journal, book, larger website).
 The name of the container should be italicized; if this is not possible, then underline the name of the container.
+Make sure there is a comma between the date and the name of the container.

 # I'm Still Confused